mw0/MLnotebooks/HuggingFace/README.md

   * truncated text is sent to HuggingFace's summarizer
   * prints the resulting summary
   * prints content of full article
+* Using streamlit's caching capabilities, most steps (fetching and extracting text from an article, for example) are repeated only as needed.

 See [streamlitSummarizer.py](https://github.com/mw0/MLnotebooks/blob/master/HuggingFace/python/streamlitSummarizer.py) for source code.